Student Life

 Once a week, CM pauses the regular routine and holds a period known as community time designed to celebrate our achievements and explore topics that may not fit in the regular class schedule.

-Students have the opportunity to work with peers whom they don’t regularly see during the academic day, interact with faculty in new ways, and show their talents to the entire school.
+This pause allows students to have the opportunity to work with peers whom they don’t regularly see during the academic day, interact with faculty in new ways, and show their talents to the entire school.

 See a brief description of community time activities below: